joeromero/docs/content/cartodb_js/cartodb_js.md

 <script src="http://libs.cartocdn.com/cartodb.js/v3/cartodb.core.js"></script>
 ```

-An example using this functionality can be found in modest maps example: view live / source code.
+An example using this functionality can be found in the modest maps example: view live / source code.

 Notice that cartodb.SQL is also included in that javascript file